MIT Sloan Sustainability Initiative

 Temple and Sam were part of the pilot program design team, along with current SDM student Preeti Varma.
 Thanks in part to their involvement, the pilot workshop feedback was overwhelmingly positive.
 Nearly all participants surveyed agreed or strongly agreed that they were “more inspired to engage my family in future impact opportunities.”

-Jason and John are already planning a follow-up workshop for the pilot families, and a customized workshop for families in Asia.
-In summer 2021, they hope to roll out an executive education-style program.
+Jason and John have since conducted a follow-up workshop for the pilot families, and a customized workshop for families in Asia.
+In July 2021, they are launching an executive education program on Owning Impact.
 In parallel, Jason is developing ways for family members to participate in MIT’s innovation ecosystem—both to help refine their impact strategy and identify opportunities for investment.

 The $715-billion impact investing field is significantly driven by family offices and foundations.
 But the bigger picture is this—$41 trillion in wealth will be inherited in the coming decades, the investment of which will shape our global economy and societies.